Home

 For the The Spirit of the Sovereign Lord is upon me.
 For the Lord has anointed me to bring good news to the poor, to comfort the brokenhearted, and to proclaim that captives will be released and prisoners will be freed.
 He has sent me to tell those who mourn that the time of the Lord’s favor has come.
 Isaiah 61:1-2 (NLT)

-The work I did with Mr. McCain was from inside the walls of prison.
+The work I did with Mr. McCain (quoted earlier) was from inside the walls of prison.
 This message of deliverance and healing comes from the written Word of God.
 It is the good news, the gospel of redemption, recovery, and restoration from a broken heart.
 It is recovery from a discontented life.

 We might feel we’re deserving and left out, or we might feel as though we will never deserve anything.
 Either way we are disappointed until discouraged that contentment will always be beyond our reach.
 Disappointment, discouragement, depression, despair… how low can you go? … so many are held hostage by discontentment.